-Agreement on the purchase of Powerful (Majestic class carrier) was reached on 29 November 1952s but was back-dated to 12 July.
+Agreement on the purchase of Powerful (Majestic class carrier) was reached on 29 November 1952s but was backdated to 12 July.
 Work on the shell of the “Powerful” ( Bonaventure) resumed.
-This time to modernized the design such as the angled flight deck and steam catapults.
+This time to modernize the design such as the angled flight deck and steam catapults.
 The design changes cost a further $10 million.
 Other changes were also incorporated such as American radar and armament.
 Construction was finally completed on 17 January 1957, (5 years later) and the vessel was finally commissioned into the Royal Canadian Navy at Belfast and renamed the Bonaventure

-NOTE … Bonaventure was named after the Bonaventure Island, a bird sanctuary in the Gulf of St. Lawrence
+NOTE … Bonaventure was named after Bonaventure Island, a bird sanctuary in the Gulf of St. Lawrence

 1964 Mid-life refit and ultimate fate.

 In 1964, 7 years after purchasing the HMCS Bonaventure from the English government, the Canadian Navy called for a mid-life refit of Bonaventure.
-While the Canadian Naval Board already planned on the carrier’s upcoming refit in order to extend the aircraft carrier’s service..
+While the Canadian Naval Board already planned on the carrier’s upcoming refit in order to extend the aircraft carrier’s service.

 They didn’t expect the numbers, the cost that was associated with the refit to rise out of control.

 So beginning in April 1966, the carrier began a refit at Davie Shipbuilding in Lauzon Quebec.
 The initial estimate for the refit was $8 million.
 However, during the refit, numerous issues with the ship were found.
 Some say these problems plagued the carrier from its initial construction.
-With the added overhaul and changes led to cost overruns and delays.
+The added overhaul and changes led to cost overruns and delays.
 In the end, the refit took 18 months and cost $17 million.
-Both behind schedule and well over budget.
+Both are behind schedule and well over budget.
 The refit was completed in August 1967

 This aircraft carrier is only 10 years old.
-The life expectancy of an aircraft carrier 15-40 years
+The life expectancy of an aircraft carrier is 15-40 years

 1970, 3 years after spending 17 million on a refitting the Bonnie, our Canadian military decided to cut spending in the armed forces and the Bonaventure was on their hit list.
-Bonaventure was decommissioned at Halifax on 3 July 1970, and sold for disposal and bought by Tung Chen S Steel Company of Taiwan for scrap and broken up in 1971.
+Bonaventure was decommissioned at Halifax on 3 July 1970, sold for disposal and bought by Tung Chen S Steel Company of Taiwan for scrap and broken up in 1971.

-THIS IS A PART OF MY E-BOOK ON THE DEMISE OF THE AVRO ARROW AND HOW OVER SPENDING DECISION MAKING OUR GOVERNMENT WAS MAKING.
+THIS IS A PART OF MY E-BOOK ON THE DEMISE OF THE AVRO ARROW AND HOW OVERSPENDING DECISION-MAKING OUR GOVERNMENT WAS MAKING.

 ∞ 1966 Canadian Liberal government decided to refit the “Bonnie” at the tone of $17 million dollars and 18 months to complete.